 See the section by bus and coach below for details of how to get to Granada from the airport.

-Granada was recently connected to the high-speed AVE network.
-There are three direct trains a day to Madrid (just over 3 hours) and 1 a day to Barcelona (6.5 hours).
+Granada is connected to the high-speed AVE network.
+There are three direct trains a day to Madrid (about 3 and a half hours) and 1 a day to Barcelona (6 hours).
+There are also a few more with a connection.

 Convential trains link Granada with Almería.